 During your initial consultation, the doctors at Greater Philadelphia Oral Surgery will perform a thorough oral exam and review of your medical and dental history.
 Additional X-rays, 3D scanning, or CT scanning may also be necessary.
 This helps your restorative doctor to create models for your custom-fitted crown.

 What does the dental implant procedure entail?

 Dental implant placement usually involves two surgical procedures; the length of time that the entire procedure may take varies based on each patient’s individual needs.
-In the first procedure, the implant is placed in the jaw and integrates with the bone over time, usually between three to six months.
+In the first procedure, the implant is placed in the jaw and integrates with the bone over time.
+It typically takes between three to six months.
 In the second procedure, the abutment is screwed into the top of the implant, and the custom crown is placed on top of the abutment.
 If you are in need of a bone grafting procedure to increase the height and width of your jaw, this must occur and heal before implant placement.

 Where can I get dental implants placed near Philadelphia, PA?

 Dr. Mogyoros at Greater Philadelphia Oral Surgery located in Elkins Park, PA, specializes in performing oral and maxillofacial procedures and treatments, including the placement of affordable dental implants.
 Contact us to discuss the cost of dental implants.

 Elkins Park, PA 19027

 Phone: (215) 379-3382

 Fax: (215) 663-5934